- Join / Renew

 Proposals that would conduct a survey must be coordinated with CERA (CAFM Education Research Alliance).

 The STFM Executive Committee will fund selected proposals at one of the levels stated in the Funding Details tab.
 Proposals will be assessed using the Proposal Rating Form.
-Principal Investigators will be notified about the funding decision on February 15, and funds will be dispersed by March 1.
+Principal investigators will be notified about the funding decision on February 15, and funds will be dispersed by March 1.
 The project period runs from March 1–February 28.
 Principal investigators of funded proposals must submit a progress report to the STFM Executive Director on September 1 of the project period, and at 6-month intervals until the final report due by March 20 in the year of completion.

 Application form (Word)